Sourdough focaccia like you've never tasted before! Crispy on the outside with a salty crust and oh so soft inside.

 For the Topping

-Meanwhile, grease a large, high sided brownie pan (around 23 x 33cm) with a good drizzle of olive oil.
+- Meanwhile, grease a large, high sided brownie pan (around 23 x 33cwith a good drizzle of olive oil.

-Once the dough is proved, place the entire pan of dough into a plastic bag or wrap with cling film and place in the oven overnight or for a minimum of 8 hours.
+- Once the dough is proved, place the entire pan of dough into a plastic bag or wrap with cling film and place in the fridge overnight or for a minimum of 8 hours.